Once

 ended up attracted almost entirely to bearded men, because unpainted,

-small-breasted, dark-hued women take my breath away.
+small-breasted, dark-hued women still take my breath away with their

 The Gbaya